Sustainability

 Reduction of Emissions of PRTR Substances

-In FY2020, we emitted 55 chemical substances whose emissions must be registered in accordance with the “Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof (PRTR law)”.
+Every year, we use 50~60 chemical substances whose emissions must be registered in accordance with the “Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof (PRTR law)”.
 The main substances emitted were formaldehyde and n-hexane, which are used as a reaction solvent.